 alg.start()

-There is no need to call alg.setPolicy, since the multi-decision algorithm will set the optimal policy for each decision as it is needed for backward induction.
+The ProposalMaker for this small example just uses the default proposal for each instantiation of DecisionMetropolisHastings for a decision.
+However, we could also change the proposal scheme for each decision.
+There is also no need to call alg.setPolicy, since the multi-decision algorithm will set the optimal policy for each decision as it is needed for backward induction.
 Figaro will automatically compute the partial order of the decisions that are in the parameter list.

 Learning